Benefits of Austria Immigration

 1. Very Highly Qualified Workers: Targeting individuals with exceptional expertise in fields such as science, research, or business.

-2. Skilled Workers in Shortage Occupations: If you possess skills highly sought after in Austria, you may qualify under this category.
+2. Skilled Workers in Shortage Occupations: If you possess highly sought-after skills in Austria, you may qualify under this category.

 3. Other Key Workers: This inclusive category encompasses individuals with vocational training or relevant work experience.